SteveNguyen/ue_robotics/Evaluation/README.md

 ** Note : **
-   Originality is absolutely encouraged, arriving to the evaluation with interesting behaviors can only be good for you.
+   Originality is absolutely encouraged, arriving to the evaluation with interesting behaviors or approaches can only be good for you.

 ** Mandatory behaviors : **
    - Moving an arbitrary leg to an arbitrary (x, y, z) position